 The development is already connected to the Kenya Power National power grid.
 These include some of the services that will be shared by the project within the neighboring premises.
 Once the development is completed, the rest of the development shall be connected to electricity.
-As a measure to ensure sustainable power supply, the proponent will install a standby generator to cater for electrical supply to the whole building.
+As a measure to ensure sustainable power supply, the proponent will install a standby generator to cater for blackouts.
 Solar energy is also recommended as an alternative to energy supply.